 We have in the CCN such a wealth of people, and such a rich mixture of experience and theology and practical reconciliation happening every day of the year, on the ground.
 This autumn we began a new idea, to give a voice to this mighty collection of individual viewpoints within our network: Thought for the Week.

-We hope, over time, to build up a good and constantly growing spread of opinion pieces from all continents and countries in which we have members.
+We are building, over time, a good and constantly growing spread of opinion pieces from all continents and countries in which we have members.
 Individuals’ views will be personal to them, but in other respects they should be:

 - inspired by the Gospel and consistent with the CCN’s values and with our collective ministry of forgiveness and reoconciliation;